-The locations of Protected Trees within the NRBZ have been surveyed and each tree has been clearly numbered (see Appendix A).
-The landward edge of the NRBZ, including the 10 m horizontal setback from each Protected Tree, will be pegged and flagged in accordance with Figure A.1 in Appendix A prior to the start of extraction in the substage.
+The locations of Protected Trees within the NRBZ have been surveyed and each tree will be clearly marked prior to clearing within each substage (see Section 5.2.1).
+The landward edge of the NRBZ, including the 10 m horizontal setback from each Protected Tree, will be pegged and flagged in accordance with the plans in Appendix A and Appendix B prior to the start of extraction in the substage.
 Each peg will be flagged so that it is clearly visible to the excavator operator within the extraction area.